berkeleyGamedev/DecalWebsite/pages/projects/project1-programmers-hybrids/project1-programmers-hybrids.md

         * New player attacks
         * New level

+{: .note}
+There is no expectation to have new art or animations, however you are allowed to.
+There are plenty of free sprite assets online.

 ### Artist
 * Make and replace sprites and **all** their animations for the following
     * Character